tothemoon-org/extension-blocks/spec.md

 is that in the majority of cases of an incorrect broadcast, the penalty will be included in the same block via the second allocation, and give room for other transactions in the first allocation.

-This significantly reduces the attack surface of specific types of systemic attacks as defined in the Lightning Network whitepaper risks (mass-closeout of old states).

 ### Backward Compatibility (consensus)